Week 12, Inferential Statistics:

 - Correlations and assessing shared variance.

 This week we will discuss the t-test and correlation coefficient.
 Along the way we will learn a set of basic statistical concepts, some of which are cited in italics here.

 Lecture notes: Statistics notes # 2

-Calculate a t-test, begin writing your Research Paper results section.
+Calculate your t-test, finish your Research Paper results section.

 Compute a t-ratio by hand, and answer some questions about it.
 The assignment is given in a Word document here.

 By now, you have written your introduction and overall research design.
-Now take one of the two data sets we have made up (or use your own) and analyze it to test your hypothesis.
-Each data represents 10 participants in each of the experimental and control groups.
+Now take the data set we made up (or use your own) and analyze it to test your hypothesis.
+The data represents 10 participants in each of the experimental and control groups.

 Your paper is due next week; so begin finishing up.
 Look at the paper assignment for guidance.